HyoungsungKim/Report-of-ECCPOW-difficulty/Stastics/Hypothesis-Tests-for-One-Population-Mean.md

   - Null hypothesis가 맞는데 틀리다고 하는 것
 - Type II error: Not rejecting the null hypothesis when it is in fact false.
   - Null hypothesis가 틀린데 맞나고 하는 것

+###  Probabilities of Type 1 and Type 2 Errors

+The probability of that happening, the Type I error probability, commonly called the ***significance level*** of the hypothesis test, is denoted $$\alpha$$

+- Significance Level : The probability of making a Type 1 error, that is of rejecting a true null hypothesis, is called the significance level($$\alpha$$) of a hypothesis test.

+A Type II error occurs if a false null hypothesis is not rejected.
+The probability of that happening, the Type II error probability, is denoted $$\beta$$.

+> ### Relation between Type I and Type II Error Probabilities
+>
+> For a fixed sample size, the smaller we specify the significance level, $$\alpha$$, the larger will be the probability, $$\beta$$, of not rejecting a false null hypothesis.

+### Possible Conclusions for a Hypothesis Test

+The significance level, $$\alpha$$, is the probability of making a Type I error, that is, of rejecting a true null hypothesis.
+Therefore, ***if the hypothesis test is conducted at a small significance level (e.g., $$\alpha$$ = 0.05), the chance of rejecting a true null hypothesis will be small***.

+- n this text, we generally specify a small significance level.
+Thus, if we do reject the null hypothesis, we can be reasonably confident that the null hypothesis is false.

+In other words, ***if we do reject the null hypothesis, we conclude that the data provide sufficient evidence to support the alternative hypothesis***.
+However, we usually do not know the probability, $$\beta$$, of making a Type II error, that is, of not rejecting a false null hypothesis.

+Consequently, if we do not reject the null hypothesis, we simply reserve judgment about which hypothesis is true.
+In other words, ***if we do not reject the null hypothesis, we conclude only that the data do not provide sufficient evidence to support the alternative hypothesis***; we do not conclude that the data provide sufficient evidence to support the null hypothesis.

+## 9.2 P-Value Approach to Hypothesis Testing

+Roughly speaking, with the ***P-value approach to hypothesis testing***, we first evaluate how likely observation of the value obtained for the test statistic would be if the null hypothesis is true.

+- The criterion for deciding whether to reject the null hypothesis involves a comparison of that likelihood with the specified significance level of the hypothesis test.
+- ***If the P-value is less than or equal to the specified significance level, we reject the null hypothesis***; otherwise, we do not reject the null hypothesis.

+### Terminology of the P-Value Approach

+P-value

+- The P-value of a hypothesis test is the probability of getting sample data at least as inconsistent with the null hypothesis (and supportive of the alternative hypothesis) as the sample data actually obtained.
+We use the letter P to denote the P-value.

+Decision Criterion for a Hypothesis Test Using the P-Value

+- If the P -value is less than or equal to the specified significance level, reject the null hypothesis; otherwise, do not reject the null hypothesis.
+In other words, if $$P \le \alpha$$, reject $$H_0$$ ; otherwise, do not reject $$H_0$$.